JEDominguezVidal/florence2_ros2_wrapper/README.md

 # Florence-2 ROS2 Wrapper

 A robust ROS2 Jazzy wrapper for the Florence-2 baseline and large foundational models using Python 3.12.
-This project is designed to run either autonomously via a dedicated Docker container or locally using a Python virtual environment.
+This project is designed to run either via a dedicated Docker container or locally using a Python virtual environment.

 ## Tested On
 - **OS**: Ubuntu 24.04